 There are countless native flowers, shrubs, and trees that have happily grown alongside native North American hydrangeas for thousands—even millions—of years.
 Here are some other iconic native flowers that are well worth pairing in our gardens:

 Hydrangeas are iconic plants, known for their showy flowers and easy care.
 The Asian species have hogged the spotlight for far too long.
 Let’s plant native hydrangeas in our gardens and spread the word that the non-native and pollinator-free cultivars are pretty but come empty-handed to the pollinator party.
 Stop by some other well-known native guides (below) to learn more about the history and benefits of native plants.
+Want to meet some other iconic natives?
+Visit our Guide to Native Magnolias, or our Guide to Native Coneflowers.
+Or go dig deeper (obviously pun intended) into oakleaf hydrangeas.
 Happy planting!

 Sources